lubranoa/CS340-Golf-Tracker-DB/README.md

 Golf Tracker offers an array of features for a Database Admin to interact with the Golf Tracker's database:

-  - Provides CRUD operations for golf data management
+  - Provides comprehensive CRUD operations for managing golf-related data.

-  - Simple website with an intuitive user interface

-  - Website displays each table of entities in the database

-  - Each table on the site has each entity's requisite CRUD operations
+  - Offers a user-friendly web interface with dynamic dropdown menus and pre-filled update forms.

-  - User input validation on create and update page inputs
+  - Ensures data integrity through user input validation and relational dependency handling.

-  - Dynamically populates dropdown inputs with necessary database entries

-  - Update page inputs are pre-populated with the data being edited

-  - Search the player-club intersection table for players and the clubs they own

-  - Resolves relationship dependency issues that arise via editing or deleting an entity
+  - Enables search functionality within the player-club association table.

-  - Data Definition Queries (DDQ) [SQL file](/database/golf-tracker-DDQ.sql) used to create the database schema and populate it with data
+  - Includes SQL scripts for database schema creation and data manipulation.

-  - Data Manipulation Queries (DMQ) [SQL file](/database/golf-tracker-DMQ.sql) contains all of the data manipulation queries used when the application communicates with the database

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Usage -->